 While more and more people join Medicare Advantage every year, it's not for everyone.
 Some simply feel that it's inconvenient or that it limits their healthcare options.
 Fortunately, there's a second way to get full coverage with Medicare.
 When you add a North Carolina Medicare Supplement and a North Carolina Medicare Part D Plan to your Original Medicare, you have the best overall coverage available.

-Just a friendly remainder that Medicare does not cover routine dental care.
-We have a complete catalog of senior dental plans for Medicare beneficiaries in North Carolina.
+Just a friendly reminder that Medicare does not cover routine dental care.
+We have a complete catalog of best dental insurance for senior on Medicare in North Carolina.